Persistence Price Hits $0.26 (XPRT)

-Persistence (XPRT) traded 7.3% higher against the U.S. dollar during the twenty-four hour period ending at 8:00 AM E.T. on May 21st.
-In the last week, Persistence has traded 6.9% higher against the U.S. dollar.
-Persistence has a market capitalization of $52.83 million and $561,440.62 worth of Persistence was traded on exchanges in the last day.
-One Persistence token can now be purchased for about $0.26 or 0.00000362 BTC on popular exchanges.
+Persistence (XPRT) traded 0.9% lower against the U.S. dollar during the 24-hour period ending at 13:00 PM E.T. on May 29th.
+In the last seven days, Persistence has traded down 0.8% against the U.S. dollar.
+One Persistence token can now be purchased for approximately $0.26 or 0.00000378 BTC on exchanges.
+Persistence has a total market capitalization of $52.35 million and $362,422.46 worth of Persistence was traded on exchanges in the last 24 hours.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.